 The judge assigned to your case will decide each parent’s role in making major decisions affecting your child(ren) and each parent’s respective rights to parental access with the child(ren).
 The judge’s decision is based entirely upon what orders he or she believes is in the children’s best interests.

-The court is required to take several factors into consideration before issuing orders regarding legal custody (now referred to as “legal decision making”) and the division of parenting time each parent will share with the child(ren).
+The court is required to consider several factors before issuing orders regarding legal custody (now referred to as “legal decision-making”) and the division of parenting time each parent will share with the child(ren).
 Specifically, the court will consider the following factors:

 - The wishes of the parents;

 - The child’s wishes;

-- How the child interacts with each parent and any other children or other adults in their respective households;
+- How the child interacts with each parent and any other kids or other adults in their respective households;

 - The mental, emotional, and physical health of each caregiver to the child;